Richard S. Hunter: Biography

 He received the first of the 16 patents bearing his name in January 1935 (then representing Gardner Laboratory) for a "Gloss Measuring Device".
 His last patent was issued in December 1972.

 In the mid 1970s the Congress created the Employee Stock Ownership Program (ESOP) as a retirement program that allowed a company to buy its own stock and give it to the ESOP (which held it for the employees until they retired).
 As the term “Associates” in Hunter Associates Laboratory implies, Hunter had the vision that the employees should have a stake in the company but, prior to the ESOP being added to the tax code, there was no practical way to do this.
 Taking advantage of the new program, he created the HunterLab ESOP in 1977.
 In 2015 HunterLab acquired the last of the outstanding shares and is now 100% employee owned.

 In 1982 Hunter began work on the ASTM publication - Compilation of Color and Appearance Standards.
 The first edition was published in 1984, a second in 1987.
 He was reviewing the nearly final draft of the Third Edition in December 1990, just before he died.

 His awards and recognitions include the ISCC Godlove Award ('91 posthumously); The ASTM Award of Merit (1961); ASTM Fellow; The Bruning Award of the Federation of Societies for Coatings Technology (1962);The Richardson Award from the Optical Society of America (1970); A Fellow of OSA; The ISCC Macbeth Award (1976).
 The ASTM Executive Subcommittee of Committee E12 on Color and Appearance created the Richard S. Hunter Award to honor and recognize those individuals who exemplify the personal and professional characteristics displayed by Mr. Richard Hunter.

 Typifying his lifelong interest in education, in 1982 Richard and Elizabeth Hunter made a gift to the Rochester Institute of Technology to establish the Richard S. Hunter Professorship of Color Science, Appearance and Technology.
 The chair is currently held by Dr. Roy Berns.

 He died on January 16, 1991, at Arlington Hospital from complications related to Parkinson's Disease.

-Richard Hunter was a pioneering member of the team that defined color and figured out how to measure it.
-Today HunterLab, a 100% Employee Owned company, continues his legacy of satisfying the customer while developing new technologies to successfully solve emerging color and appearance problems.
-This is the reason HunterLab has been a leader in the color business for over 70 years.